savannaac/Ruby-CLI-App/README.md

 # Sm_art
-**Sm_art** is an art cli app that returns an artwork, from the Art Institute of Chicago, based on a keyword.
+**Sm_art** is an art CLI app that returns an artwork, from the Art Institute of Chicago, based on a keyword.

 ## Installation
 Fork the repo & clone to your computer